Charles Keating (actor): Feature films

 In 1992, he appeared as Klingman in The Bodyguard.
-In 1999, he appeared as Freidrich Golchan in “The Thomas Crown Affair”.
+In 1999, he appeared as Friedrich Golchan in “The Thomas Crown Affair”.
 In 2005, he played the role of Gian-Carlo in Deuce Bigalow: European Gigolo.

 Theatre

 Broadway roles include Loot by Joe Orton (1986), for which he was nominated for a Tony Award for Best Featured Actor in a Play, The Resistible Rise of Arturo Ui (1968) and The House of Atreus (1968), which comprised three classics: Agamemnon, Choephori, and Eumenides.
-In 1999 and 2000, he played the role of Malvolio in Guthrie Theater's productions of "Twelfth Night" in both years.
+In 1999 and 2000, he played the role of Malvolio in the Guthrie Theater productions of Twelfth Night in both years.

 In 2001, he played the role of Carney/Oscar Wilde in the Lincoln Center performance of A Man of No Importance.
-In 2004, he played Ebeneezer Scrooge in the Guthrie Theater production of "A Christmas Carol".
+In 2004, he played Ebenezer Scrooge in the Guthrie Theater production of A Christmas Carol.
 In 2007, he played the role of Clement O'Donnell in the Guthrie Theater production of Brian Friel's The Home Place.